Hospital discharge and preventing unnecessary hospital admissions (COVID-19)

 The amazing community mobilisation across the country has supported people with food, delivery of medicines and PPE, and kept people connected with phone calls.
 This practical support and community connectivity provide confidence and reassurance that makes the difference for someone to feel OK being at home.

-Somerset Community Connect has demonstrated how strong community partnerships helped the response to the pandemic.
+Somerset Community Connect demonstrated how strong community partnerships helped the response to the pandemic.
 Building on their existing platforms, they adopted a strengths-based and community-led approach to supporting those at risk during the crisis.
 People shielding are contacted by village agents, social prescribers and district officers.
 Alongside the voluntary community and social enterprise (VCSE), they coordinate practical support and supplies – 1,300 volunteers are signed up as corona-virus helpers.
 People are linked with community groups such as neighbours helping neighbours and numerous activities including the 16 talking cafes that are continuing online.
 Support is truly local and personalised with 575 micro-providers supporting 2,300 people with a range of needs each week.

 Enhanced health support and testing across all community options

 Enhanced health support and access to testing has helped limit transmission, prevented people going into hospital unnecessarily and enabled people to be discharged safely from hospital.
 Examples include: